 Co-funding arrangements for non-residential services

-Since April 2011 you need to contribute to the cost of the care you receive from the non means-tested benefits and allowances you get for your care, or from significant capital.
+Since April 2011 you are required to contribute to the cost of your care services from any non-means tested benefits and allowances you receive for your care needs, or from any significant capital.
 We call this co-funding.